George Sargent (businessman)

 George Sargent (1859-1921) was an Australian businessman.
 George and his wife Charlotte Sargent (née Foster) (1856-1924) were both pastry cooks and caterers.
-Together with their son, Foster Sargent (1878-1924), they founded the company that made Sargent's meat pies in 1906.
+Together with their son, Foster Sargent (1878-1924), also known as Hartley Sargent, they founded the company that made Sargent's meat pies in 1906.

 Life, family, and career

 George was one of five sons of James Sergeant, a Warwickshire grocer, all of whom migrated to Australia.
 He trained as a baker and, after migrating, he worked in a bakery in George Street, Sydney, where he became foreman.
 In 1883, he married Australian-born Charlotte ('Lottie') Foster, who was managing a confectionery shop on George St. She already had a son, Henry Hartley Foster—known as Hartley, and later as Foster Henry Hartley Sargent—whom George Sargent adopted as his own.
 They also adopted a daughter, Dorothy May.